Lucrumae/Fresh-Tomato-Theme/README.md

 * Storage: Minimum 25MB+ free space on JFFS.

 ## 🚀 Quick Installation
-Run this command in your router's SSH terminal:
+Run this command in your router's SSH terminal or Use PuTTY:

 wget https://raw.githubusercontent.com/Lucrumae/Fresh-Tomato-Theme/main/install